 …the processes that ensure the effective and efficient use of IT in enabling an organization to achieve its goals.

 That doesn’t sound so scary now does it?
 Yet very few organizations have done a good job of enforcing the policies, procedures, and architecture principles required for IT to ever achieve its mighty goals.
 Until now.
-Continue reading DevOps: Are We Finally Buying Into Governance?

 The OpenStack Governance Model is changing to remove the dominance of Rackspace by establishing an independent foundation.
 We were very critical of the old model, so we spoke to Rackspace to understand what was happening.